-Their eyes are perfectly adapted to prowling around on a night lit only by a sliver of moon.
+Their eyes are perfectly adapted to creeping around on a night lit only by a sliver of moon.
 Here are eight cat night vision facts to help you appreciate your feline friend even more.

 The 8 Cat Night Vision Facts

-3. Cats have a “mirror” in their eyes
+3. Cats Have a “Mirror” in Their Eyes

-This means a cat’s eyes are much better at capturing any available light, even in extremely low-light situations.
+This means a cat’s eyes are much better at capturing available light, even in extremely low-light situations.

 The tapetum lucidum is the “mirror” within a cat’s eyes that glows a green-silver color when light reflects off it.
-But have you noticed that some cat’s eyes glow a red color instead?
+But have you noticed that some cat’s eyes glow red instead?
 Blue-eyed cats have a tapetum lucidum with abnormal cells, which is why they glow red and not green.
-It’s thought that as a result, blue-eyed cats might not see in the dark as well as cats with eyes of any other colors.
+It’s thought that as a result, blue-eyed cats might not see in the dark as well as cats with eyes of any other color.

-Cat’s eyes have more rods than a human eye, meaning it’s easier for cats to see in very low-light conditions than it is for us.
+A cat’s eyes have more rods than a human eye, meaning it’s easier for cats to see in very low-light conditions than it is for us.
 Compared to our eyes, which have 80% rods and 20% cones, cats have 96% rods and only 4% cones.